 The Norton Knatchbull School adheres to the Licensing Act of 1964.
 Alcohol is occasionally used by the Science and Technology Departments, or the site maintenance team for legitimate purposes.
-Further, Alcohol is sometimes served and/or sold at school functions to guests who are over 18.

 However, apart from the exceptions given above, The Norton Knatchbull School is an alcohol free institution.